MichielsenM/FOAM/docs/Pipeline.md

 </details>

 ### pipe0_extract_grid
-Extract all required information from the MESA profiles and GYRE summary files in the theoretical grids.
+Extract all required parameters and quantities from the MESA profiles and GYRE summary files in the theoretical grids.
 Requires the grids to be structured as explained in the [walkthrough](./Walkthrough.md).
 This step will be required once for a (group of) theoretical grid(s).
 Modelling different stars with the same theoretical grid will all use the same summary files that this step creates.